Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.

 and infect others.
 That's how an epidemic starts.

 If you get sick, start an antiviral prescription medication right away.
-Taken within the first 48 hours of symptoms, they can lessen the

 severity of your symptoms.
 They can also prevent serious virus-related complications, like pneumonia.